goravel/docs/digging-deeper/artisan-console.md

 echo -e "\r\nalias artisan=\"go run . artisan\"" >>~/.zshrc
 ```

-Then you could simply run your commands like this:
+Then you can simply run your commands like this:

 ```shell
 artisan make:controller DemoController